scvalex/ltc/docs/interim.md

        exposes a Redis-like interface through
        a Redis proxy.
 ~~~~

-Stores expose the key-value store API described in Section
-\ref{sec:kv-store}.
-They are responsible for storing entries
-persistently, and for managing the change history for each value.
-For
-instance, the "Ltc.Reference" store is the straightforward
-implementation of a key-value store on top of a file system, where
-each entry is represented by a file.
-Although it works, it is grossly
-inefficient in terms of disk-space.
-Thanks to the store abstraction,
-different implementation could be tested without affecting the rest of
-LTc's code.

-Clients serve as high-level "handles" for working with stores.
-They
-are short lived, usually created in response to some external event,
-and may expose a different API than underlying store.
-For instance,
-in addition to the basic client which just re-exposes the store API,
-we could have a Redis client, which exposes Redis's API and is
-responsible for translating Redis API calls to store API calls.

-Proxies are abstractions around some external interface; they are both
-the only way for an external entity to interact with an LTc node, and
-the only way for an LTc node to interact with the outside world.
-For
-instance, the UDP proxy is responsible for listening on an UDP port,
-spawning clients in response to received messages, and sending
-messages in response to internal events.
-Other proxies would offer
-support for different protocols such as BP, or Redis.

 We take an unusual approach to configuring LTc nodes: we use an
 XMonad-like DSL to choose which components are active in a node; a